ConvertKit/convertkit-wordpress/TESTING.md

 - `deactivateThirdPartyPlugin($I, $name)`: Logs in to WordPress as the `admin` user, and deactivates the given third party Plugin by its slug.
 - `setupConvertKitPlugin($I)`: Enters the ConvertKit API Key and Secret in the Plugin's Settings screen, saving it.

-Other helpers most likely exist; refer to the [Acceptance.php](https://github.com/ConvertKit/convertkit-wordpress/blob/master/tests/_support/Helper/Acceptance.php) helper file for all available functions.
+Other helpers most likely exist; refer to the [Acceptance.php](https://github.com/ConvertKit/convertkit-wordpress/blob/master/tests/_support/Helper/Acceptance/) folder of helper files for all available functions.

 ## Writing Helpers

 With this methodology, if two or more of your tests perform the same checks, you should:
-- add a function to the applicable file in the `tests/_support/Helper` directory (e.g. `tests/_support/Helper/Acceptance.php`), usually in the format of
+- add a function to the applicable file in the `tests/_support/Helper/Acceptance` directory (e.g. `tests/_support/Helper/Acceptance/Plugin.php`), usually in the format of
 ```php
 /**